vjoel/tupelo/README.md

         ls -d /usr/local/lib/ruby/gems/*/gems/tupelo*

-  Note that all bin and example programs accept blob type (e.g., --msgpaack, --json) on command line (it only needs to be specified for server -- the clients discover it).
+  Note that all bin and example programs accept blob type (e.g., --msgpack, --json) on command line (it only needs to be specified for server -- the clients discover it).
 Also, all these programs accept log level on command line.
 The default is --warn.
 The --info level is a good way to get an idea of what is happening, without the verbosity of --debug.

 6. Deugging: in addition to the --info switch on all bin and example programs, bin/tspy is also really useful, and see the debugger client in example/lock-mgr.rb.